mhw32/temperature-as-uncertainty-public/README.md

 # Temperature as Uncertainty

-A PyTorch implementation of *Temperature as Uncertainty in Contrastive Learning* (ArXiv link to come).
+A PyTorch implementation of *Temperature as Uncertainty in Contrastive Learning* [ArXiv](https://arxiv.org/abs/2110.04403).

 ## Abstract